-Selective call rejection (SCR) is a telecommunications system feature that allows customers to reject incoming calls.
+Feature description: Selective call rejection (SCR) is a telecommunications system feature that allows customers to reject incoming calls.

-Supported by PortaSwitch® via the Call screening module; every Centrex user can create rules defining a set of phone numbers.
+Supported by PortaSwitch® via the Call screening module.
+Every PBX user can create rules defining a set of phone numbers.
 If an incoming call matches one of these numbers, the call is rejected.